blat-blatnik/Pocket-Universe/README.md

 ### Radix sort

-We can use a parallel variation of [radix sort](https://en.wikipedia.org/wiki/Radix_sort) in order to sort the tiles based on their tile position, we can back the tile lists by a single array, whose length is the number of particles - this way our memory complexity stays O(n), instead of exploding to O(nt).
+We can use a parallel variation of [radix sort](https://en.wikipedia.org/wiki/Radix_sort) in order to sort the tiles based on their tile position, we can have all the tile lists be backed by a single array that is exactly big enough to hold all of the particles.
+This way our memory complexity stays O(n), instead of exploding to O(nt) which would happen if all tiles had a big enough array to hold all particles.
 Another benefit of this approach is that it exploits the GPU's _cache_ much better, as particles in the same tile remain close in memory.
 This will turn out to be a big win.

 The radix sort is performed in three steps.
 First, we determine how many particles will go into each tile.
 Then, allocate a portion of the array to each tile so that we know where the lists for each tile stop and end.
 And then finally, we add each particle to its associated tile list.
 In pseudocode this would look something like the following: